-Times have changed, however, and not only has China become more creative with some of its architecture…it’s become borderline weird.
+Times have changed, however, and not only has there been a growth of Chinese architecture…

 These are twelve of the most weird Chinese buildings with unique China architecture you’ll find scattered across this vast country’s landscape.

-If this isn’t an example of ingenious architecture in China, I’m not sure what is 🙂
+If this isn’t an example of ingenious Chinese architecture, I’m not sure what is!

 - Total cost: $97 million